SamderJK/MAg05/README.md

 After that you have to increase the above result by 1.

 Et voilà, thats the start value!

+## Propability
+To find out the chance to get the best airplane, there is one cool and simple idea.
+At first you have to create a kind of counter and set it to 0.
+Then, you'll have to run the process multiple times.

+If the try succeeds, the counter increases

 ### Examples
 Let's look at some examples in vanilla javascript to make this calculation happen.